 Being in debt can be a stressful experience.
 No matter what your circumstance is, if you signed for a loan, you are obligated to pay it back even if you have a life altering experience like losing a job, getting into an accident, or even if you have increased expenses due to having a child.

 Many people try to get out of debt, but life slaps them in the face hard enough that they give up.
-That doesn’t have to be the case.
+But that doesn’t have to be the case.

-There are others, like myself, who are getting out of debt every single day, and not only that, but they are getting out of debt in a short period of time.
+There are so many people who are getting out of debt every single day, and not only that, but they are getting out of debt in a short period of time.